ManoelDev/my-api-template/README.md

 npm run dev
 ```

-view all comandas in package.json
+view all commands in package.json